Vimal Wakhlu | Chairman & Managaing Dircetor, TCIL

 I studied at the DAV Higher Secondary School, Gogjibagh in Srinagar.
 I still have fond memories of the teachers over there.
-We had an English teacher in 6th class, Mr. Janki Nath Krandoo, who made sure that I learnt grammer well.
-Though he was a hard task master, yet thorough in his subject.
+We had an English teacher in the 6th class, Mr. Janki Nath Krandoo, who made sure that I learned grammar well.
+Though he was a hard taskmaster, yet thorough in his subject.
 I had a number of friends over there.
-Ashok Kaw, joined the school in 6th and we continued to be together in the Engineering College.
+Ashok Kaw joined the school in 6th and we continued to be together in the Engineering College.
 We are still in touch.
-Thanks to Facebook, I recently got in touch with Rajan Kaul, another friend from the school days.
+Thanks to Facebook, I recently got in touch with Rajan Kaul, another friend from my school days.

 Engineering college days were quite eventful.
 We lost one year on account of strikes.
-But, on the whole I have a lot of pleasant memories of that place.
+But, on the whole, I have a lot of pleasant memories of that place.
 There are some professors who can never fade out of my memory.
 Prof. AM Wani was not only a mentor but also like an elder brother.
 Prof. H.L.
-Jalali, Prof. Shinde, Prof. G.L.Kaul, Prof. Yousuf Khan, some were others who helped shape my skills.
+Jalali, Prof. Shinde, Prof. G.L.Kaul, and Prof. Yousuf Khan, were some others who helped shape my skills.

 Tell us something about yourself?
 What are your hobbies?
 What do you do in your free time?

 I love reading.
 I also enjoy music, particularly Indian Classical and devotional.
-I am interested in the Ancient Indian Sciences, and intend to work more on that in future.
+I am interested in the Ancient Indian Sciences and intend to work more on that in the future.

-I also love meeting people of different countries and origins, and try to discover common thread that binds us all.
+I also love meeting people of different countries and origins and try to discover the common thread that binds us all.

-How good are you when it comes to speaking in Kashmiri language?
+How good are you when it comes to speaking in the Kashmiri language?

 Tell us some anecdotes of Kashmir that you still enact?

-We used to play with cowries during Shivratri festival.
+We used to play with cowries during the Shivratri festival.
 We have been continuing with this tradition to relive those memories of our childhood.
-Also, the long walks from my home in Bana Mohalla to Shankracharya top, were quite rejuvenating.
+Also, the long walks from my home in Bana Mohalla to Shankracharya top were quite rejuvenating.
 I try to substitute with long, brisk walks over here.

-What is your message to the new generation who want to be the part of telecom industry?
+What is your message to the new generation who want to be a part of the telecom industry?

 For the new generation who want to be a part of the telecom industry, I would like to tell them that they should look for the problems, that people are faced with, particularly in the developing world, and try to look for solutions to those problems, leveraging Information and Communication Technology.
 Do not get caught in the routine jobs.

-The new areas that are going to be game changers in Telecom and IT include technologies like LTE/4G, FTTH, Big Data and Data Analytics, M2M and IoE( Internet of Everything), e-Networks, 3D printing, Drones for medical emergencies.
+The new areas that are going to be game-changers in Telecom and IT include technologies like LTE/4G, FTTH, Big Data and Data Analytics, M2M and IoE( Internet of Everything), and e-Networks, 3D printing, Drones for medical emergencies.
 These technologies are going to transform every facet of our life in the next decade.
-We are living in exciting times, and sky is the limit for applications, innovations.
+We are living in exciting times, and the sky is the limit for applications, and innovations.
 The future is bright in this industry.